Darkmoon0077/DRFbas/README.md

 <h3 align="center">Django REST FrameWork Project on PostgreSQL database</h3>

 ## About The Project
 I made this project to review its functionality, it allows you to run DRF project connected to PostgreSQL database, authorize new users, follow/unfollow their profiles and create, update, delete simple posts.
-To make it happen you need to create new user and authorize with access token or fill the forms
+To make it happen you need to create new user and authorize with access token or fill the forms.

 ### Built With